Skip to content

 AngularAngular CDK (no slider) / Material mat-slidercomponents⚠️✅ (Material 3 uses native input internally)The CDK has no headless slider primitive. mat-slider is a styled Material component, not headless behaviour you re-skin.

 Lit / web components(none headless)No headless slider primitive.
-Shoelace <sl-range> is a styled single-thumb component (no range), not re-skinnable headless behaviour.
+Shoelace (archived March 2026 in favour of Web Awesome) <sl-range> is a styled single-thumb component (no range), not re-skinnable headless behaviour.
 You hand-roll the ARIA.

 noUiSliderframework-agnostic vanillaimperative lib⚠️The closest cross-framework option — but it owns its own DOM/drag engine, ships its own (overridable) CSS, and you write a thin wrapper per framework yourself.
 Not native <input>, not idiomatic-component.

-Rozie@rozie-ui/slider-*a component✅ (native <input type=range>)One source → all six, same props / events / two-way value / slots / handle.
+Rozie@rozie-ui/slider-*a component✅ (native <input type=range>)Same API on all six: props / events / two-way value / slots / handle.
 Single and range in one component (a range boolean flip), built on the native input.

 Native input vs. headless: the tradeoff